okteto/okteto/docs/code-review.md

 - `deploy/destroy` command: This command has the most dependencies, as it is used by all other services:

-  - The information stored on the configmap is used on the UI to show information like structured logs, repository information or to execute actions like redeploying or destroying the application.
+  - The information stored on the `configmap` is used on the UI to show information like structured logs, and repository information or to execute actions like redeploying or destroying the application.

-  - The logs that are written in the buffer(`JSON`) will be the ones stored in the configmap, to later show them in the UI.
+  - The logs that are written in the buffer(`JSON`) will be the ones stored in the `configmap`, to later show them in the UI.

   - The following actions directly or indirectly use this command: [preview deploy](https://github.com/okteto/deploy-preview)/[pipeline deploy](https://github.com/okteto/pipeline)/[destroy pipeline](https://github.com/okteto/destroy-pipeline)/[preview destroy](https://github.com/okteto/destroy-preview)